edumserrano/csharp-functional/Docs/source/extensions.rst

 If the previous result was an ok result then the onSuccessFunction is executed and it tries to get an email signup token.
 The call to GetEmailSignUpTokenAsync returns an Task<HttpResult<EmailSignUpToken>> which after the call to OnErrorToHttpResultWithValueAndError will either be an ok or a fail Task<HttpResult<EmailSignUpToken, SignUpError>>.
 If it's an ok result then the Value will contain the value from the result that was returned from the call to GetEmailSignUpTokenAsync; if it's a fail result then the Error property will contain the error from the onErrorFunction which is SignUpError.HttpFail;

 Finally, another call to OnSuccessToHttpResultWithValueAndError.
 Again, if the previous result was a fail result then the onSuccessFunction is not executed and it returns a fail Task<HttpResult<SignUp, SignUpError>> with the Error property propagated from what was in the previous result.
-If the previous result was an ok result then the onSuccessFunction is executed and it tries to perform the singup.
+If the previous result was an ok result then the onSuccessFunction is executed and it tries to perform the signup.
 The call to SignUpAsync returns an Task<HttpResult<SignUp>> which after the call to OnErrorToHttpResultWithValueAndError will either be an ok or a fail Task<HttpResult<SignUp, SignUpError>>.
 If it's an ok result then the Value will contain the value from the result that was returned from the call to SignUpAsync; if it's a fail result then the Error property will contain the error from the onErrorFunction which is SignUpError.HttpFail;